12q1/local_docs/words/afforested.md

-# afforested
+# Afforested

 ---
-## Verb #verb
+#verb
 - **To make into forest**
  - _Example: After we leave the quarry, we intend to afforest the land and turn it into a nature reserve._
 ---

 ### Synonyms